bhavyaEE/RISCV-CPU/README.md

     000083e7
 ## Implementation

+From the instructions we already in Lab 4, the additional instructions needed were a shift to implement the light sequence and jump to implement the subroutine.
+The process for implementing these is outlined below:

 ### Data Memory - Riya
 As we had not created a Data Memory as an extension in Lab 4, it was added as a task for the coursework.
 When trying to implement it I began by looking at the RISC-V diagram given in lectures to see the input and output signals driving the Data Memory Module: